-Having company over?
-In our “Hosting How-tos” series, we’ll teach you how to entertain like a pro.
+From decorations to food to entertainment, “The Party Life” shows you how to be at your best when you’re gathering to celebrate special occasions.
 These fall birthday party ideas play on the themes of the season, such as apple picking, football, and pumpkin decorating.

 As the seasons change, so, too, do the kinds of birthday celebrations we have with friends and family.